abderrahmanlaziziXin/Xinvoice/COMPLETE-IMPLEMENTATION-GUIDE.md

 ## 📋 EXECUTIVE SUMMARY

-Build an **AI-powered document generation platform** identical to the current Xinfoice system.
+Build an **AI-powered document generation platform** identical to the current Xinvoice system.
 This platform generates professional invoices and NDAs using OpenAI GPT-4o, supports 11+ languages with cultural context, batch processing, multilingual PDF generation, and premium UI/UX with glass morphism design.

 ---